Why Do You Need a Pay Stub? Beginner’s Guide

 1. Proof of Income

-Banks, landlords, and government agencies often request pay stubs as proof of income.
-When applying for loans, renting an apartment, or seeking financial assistance, pay stubs verify that you have a consistent income source.
+Pay stubs verify your earnings.
+Banks, landlords, and government agencies often request them when applying for loans, renting apartments, or seeking financial assistance.
+Without pay stubs, proving consistent income can be difficult.

 2. Tax Filing and Accuracy